Understanding and managing cat allergies

 Identifying and avoiding allergens

 Allergy testing can then be used to help identify which allergens are responsible.
 If appropriate, a specific therapy can then be made, based on just the allergens causing a problem for that individual cat.
 This is known as Allergen Specific Immunotherapy (ASIT).
-In addition, there are ways to avoid and limit exposure to the allergens, and other therapies to reduce the symptoms of itching or treat any infections (see later for more details).
+In addition, there are ways to avoid or limit exposure to the allergens, and other available therapies to reduce the symptoms or treat any infections (see later for more details).
 Often a combination of treatments is required.

 Top tips for avoiding allergens